KaosesBanerlord/KaosesTweaks/ReadMe.md

 ### Another Chance at marriage:
 - Implemented and updated   Jicksaw  Another Chance at Marriage
+- Can be Enabled/Disabled
+- can configure minimum days between attempts to restart courtship

 ### Skill Xp Modifiers:
 - Global skill xp modifiers